Skip to Main Content Page Header

 Screening software

-Systematic review screening software such as Systematic Review Accelerator (link opens in a new window) or Rayyan (whose most features are free; the link opens in a new window).
-Carrie Price, a Health Professions Librarian at Towson University, has produced an excellent guide on using Rayyan for screening and identifying duplicates (link opens in a new window).
+Systematic review screening software includes https://silvi.ai/ (link opens in a new window) and Rayyan (whose most features are free; the link opens in a new window).
+Carrie Price, a health professions librarian at Towson University, has produced an excellent guide on using Rayyan for screening and identifying duplicates (link opens in a new window), and a guide for Silvi AI is here: Silvi AI (link opens in a new window)

 EndnoteWeb (link opens in new window)